RamonGal/RamonGal/README.md

   - Ideally for an open source company, hopefully in machine learning and definitely for someone that respects its workers.
 - 🚀 Future plans:
   - Become a full-stack data engineer.
-  - Possibly finish a PhD and MBA.
+  - Finish an MBA and possibly a PhD.
+  - Eventually create my own business with partners.

 - 📫 How to reach me:
 Send me an email at ramon_rib@hotmail.com (no need for formalities).